 The evidence and expert testing relied upon by the jury was similar to that presented in two prior trials where a New Jersey jury awarded $117 million and a California jury awarded $29.5 million in damages against Johnson & Johnson for causing mesothelioma.
 The plaintiffs in both cases were represented by attorneys from Levy Konigsberg LLP.
 Today’s verdict marks the third straight trial victory by Levy Konigsberg against Johnson & Johnson for mesothelioma caused by the asbestos in Johnson’s Baby Powder.

 The Olsons’ trial team was led by Levy Konigsberg LLP partner Jerome Block (lead trial counsel) and Christian Hartley from Maune Raichle Hartley French & Mudd, LLC (“MRHFM”).
-Suzanne Ratcliffe and Margaret Samadi, attorneys with MRHFM, along with LK attorney Alexandria Awad, also represent the Olsons and played important roles in this historic verdict.
+Suzanne Ratcliffe and Margaret Samadi, attorneys with MRHFM, along with other LK attorneys, also represent the Olsons and played important roles in this historic verdict.

 For additional information, please call the number on this page, have a “live chat” on this page with one of our representatives now, or fill out the website form.